ansible-community/ara/doc/source/usage.rst

 This is done with the ``ara generate html`` command.

 .. note::
     Hosting statically generated reports is not very efficient at a large scale.
-Please refer to: :ref:`Advanced use cases <advanced>`.
+Please refer to: :ref:`Advanced use cases <advanced_configuration>`.

 By default, ARA will generate a static version for all the recorded playbook runs in it's database.